THE "GET BACK" SESSIONS

 TMOQ-smokin' pig released this record in early 1973, using stampers derived from the BGB-111-RI masters, with the old numbers erased and 1801 A / 1801 B added.

 Early 1973.
 The insert was copied from the TMOQ slipsheet with the pig logo replaced by the smokin' pig logo; colored vinyl, white label with TMOQ-smokin' pig logo.

 Early 1974.
 A new pressing had black vinyl and colored TMOQ-Smokin' pig labels; same insert as #1

-New mothers and stampers were cut on Nov.
-7, 1974; these have also the numbers 1801 scratched and TMQ-71024 A / TMQ-71024 B added.
-These records were pressed at the Los Angeles 'Rainbo' pressing plant, with the single ring at 33 mm from the central hole.
+On November 7, 1974, new mothers and stampers were cut, with the old numbers 1801 also scratched and TMQ-71024 A / TMQ-71024 B added..
+These records were pressed at the Los Angeles 'Rainbo' pressing plant, with the single ring at 33 mm from the spindle hole.

-These stampers were used in November 1974 for a release on black vinyl, colored TMOQ-smokin’ pig label, and again in 1983, with a new insert cover, on black vinyl and colored TMOQ-smokin' pig label.
+These stampers were used in November 1974 for a release on black vinyl, colored TMOQ-smokin’ pig label, and again in 1983, with a new insert cover, on black vinyl with colored TMOQ-smokin' pig labels.

 INTEREST.
 Not as interesting as the first TMOQ release, but the pressings from early 1973 in colored vinyl retain some interest. ***/*

 Wizardo Records copied the TMOQ album in spring 1976, on an LP titled GET BACK SESSIONS STUDIO OUTAKES, matrix WRMB-352 A / WRMB-352 B. This is by far the worst copy of the "Get Back Sessions" ever produced.
 It is taken from a TMOQ record with noticeably decreased sound quality; moreover, it lacks the last two tracks and has Let It Be abruptly interrupted after 2:48.
 Three issues have been seen: